 Upon receipt of a lead regarding a potential investment, an Investment Team member will be appointed to undertake an initial review of the opportunity and present a basic initial summary to the bi-monthly Project Pipeline meeting.
 Should the potential investment gain approval through this meeting, that individual would sponsor the transaction and work as required with other members of the wider Infrastructure team throughout the various stages of the investment process, inclusive of ESG assessment.
-Should a potential investment not proceed due to its non-conformity criteria, the reason will be recorded on the Project Pipeline spreadsheet.
+Should a potential investment not proceed because it does not meet the ESG criteria, the reason will be recorded on the Project Pipeline spreadsheet.

 ii.
 Investment Committee (IC) Screening

-The sponsor of the project will then be required to prepare an IC Note using all available information to present a case for continued due diligence into the project.
+The member of the investment team responsible for taking the project forward will then be required to prepare a basic Investment Committee (IC) note using all available information (often that contained within the project’s Information Memorandum (IM)) to present a case for continued due diligence into the project.
 If approved, expenses for the conduct of further due diligence will be authorised and the investment process can continue to the Initial Appraisal stage.
 If rejected, the reason will be recorded on the Project Pipeline spreadsheet and the decision will be recorded in the minutes.

 iii.
 Initial Appraisal and Investment Structuring

 During the Initial Appraisal stage, Foresight applies its intensive screening process.
-The ESG performance of a potential investment is modelled using qualitative and quantitative data that captures the Key Performance Indicators detailed in the SEC.
-This gives a result that can be scored against Foresight’s minimum threshold and inform of any red flag areas that need review.
+The ESG performance of a potential investment is modelled using qualitative and quantitative data that captures the Key Performance Indicators detailed in the Sustainability Evaluation Criteria.
+This gives a result that can be scored against Foresight's minimum threshold and inform of any red flag areas that need review.

-This will be included in the Initial Appraisal document alongside all other stipulated criteria that feature in the Initial Appraisal’s sustainability template.
-The Initial Appraisal is then presented again to the Investment Committee for consideration and approval, with decisions recorded in the meeting minutes.
+This will be included in the Initial Appraisal document alongside all other stipulated criteria that feature in the Initial Appraisal's sustainability template.
+The Initial Appraisal is then presented again to the Investment Committee for formal approval, with decisions recorded in the meeting minutes.

 iv.
 Advanced Due Diligence, Investment Execution and Investment Approval